everx-labs/ton-nfc-client/README.md

 ## Card keychain

 Detailed information about card keychain is available here [Android readme](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/README.md), [iOS readme](https://github.com/tonlabs/TonNfcClientSwift/blob/master/README.md).
 Here we just give exemplary code for React native app.
 The below snippet demonstrates the work with keychain.
-We add one key, then retrieve it from the card.
+We add one key and then retrieve it from the card.
 Then we replace it by a new key.
 At the end we delete the key.

 ```javascript
 try {